maurixavi/cryptocurrency-news-api/README.md

 # cryptocurrency-news-api
-Cryptocurrency news API from differents crypto news websites.
+Cryptocurrency news API from differents news websites.

-Used:
+Used:<br/>
--Express.js to run the server.
+-Express.js to run the server.<br/>
--Axios to get our data.
+-Axios to get our data.<br/>
--Cheerio for the web scrapping tasks.
+-Cheerio for web scrapping tasks.